Children playing outside

 • High risk - three times annually.

-The results of food safety inspections will be reviewed and discussed with the school principal (or designate) and a copy of the written report will be provided at time of inspection.
-Each premise will receive a certificate of inspection that must be posted in an area that is visible to the public (e.g. within the cafeteria, and for student nutrition programs within the office administration area).
+The results of food safety inspections will be reviewed and discussed with the school principal (or designate) and a copy of the written report will be provided at the time of inspection.
+Each premise will receive a certificate of inspection that can be posted in an area that is visible to the public (e.g. within the cafeteria, and for Student Nutrition Programs within the office administration area).
 The public health inspector will discuss the location at the time of inspection.

 Results of food safety inspections are also made available for public access on the health unit’s Inspection Connection website.

-• Student Nutrition Program Supplemental Guidance : Healthy eating is important for student learning, well-being, and growth and development.
-This resource was created to help schools determine which types of foods can be offered, based on the foods being served, equipment available and how food will be prepared..
-Follow these guidelines to serve up safe and healthy food to students.
+• Student Nutrition Program Supplemental Guidance: Being well nourished is important for student learning, well-being, and growth and development.
+This resource was created to help schools determine which types of foods can be offered, based on the equipment available and how food will be prepared.
+Follow these guidelines to serve up safe and nutritious food to students.

-• Ministry of Community and Social Services Student Nutrition Program Guidelines 2018: The Program Guidelines provide details about ministry requirements for provincial SNP funding and helpful information that assists Lead Agencies in meeting their contract requirements with the Ministry of Community and Social Services for the SNP.
+• Ministry of Community and Social Services Student Nutrition Program Guidelines 2018: The Program Guidelines provide details about ministry requirements for provincial Student Nutrition Program funding and helpful information that assists Lead Agencies in meeting their contract requirements with the Ministry of Community and Social Services for the SNP.

 • Garden, Grow, and Learn: Gardening projects at school can help create a supportive learning environment that allow students to engage with the world around them.
-This resource can be used to as a reference to promote safe and healthy gardening at school.
+This resource can be used to as a reference to promote safe and educational gardening opportunities at school.

 Did you find what you were looking for today?